 How to use Renko chart in your trading

 The main signal produced by the Renko chart is a change in brick color: it indicates a likely change in the market.
 Although there are times when the Renko chart gives signals at the end of a short-lived trend, all in all, Renko allows traders to ride big trends.

-In addition, the Renko chart allows spotting even minor divergences between the price and oscillators, for example, RSI.
+In addition, the Renko chart allows spotting even minor divergences between the price and oscillators, for example, Relative Strength Index.

 Renko chart is just another type of charts.
 It has its strengths and weaknesses.
 If you use the Renko chart, it might be easier for you to identify trends, support and resistance levels as well as divergences with oscillators.
 However, you may still like candlestick chart more and that would be perfectly normal.
 Know that there’s a great variety of analytical instruments for Forex traders and use them to your advantage.